martonvrg92/calculator/README.md

 ### `npm start`

+Starts the backend server on port 3001 (or the one you specify in the .env file).

+### `npm run dev`

-Starts the backend server on port 3001 ( or the one you specify in the .env file).
+Starts the backend development server on port 3001 (or the one you specify in the .env file).

+### `npm test`

+Running the backend unit tests.